jlokimlin/spherepack/README.md

-# **spherepack - A modern Fortran (2008+) library of spherical harmonic transforms**
+# **spherepack4.1 - A modern Fortran (2008+) library of spherical harmonic transforms**

-An object-oriented programming (OOP) modernization of NCAR's SPHEREPACK3.2.
+An object-oriented modernization of NCAR's SPHEREPACK3.2.

-The original work, written in FORTRAN 77, was heavily refactored to incorporate features of modern Fortran (2008+).
-The arduous initialization procedures for analysis and synthesis are now confined to the polymorphic class variable **Sphere**.
-The OOP approach hides the various workspace arrays from the user.
+* The original work, written in fixed-from FORTRAN 77, was heavily refactored to incorporate features of free-form modern Fortran (2008+).
+* Dynamic memory allocation procedures for analysis and synthesis are now hidden from the end user.
+* The abstract class **type**(Sphere) allows one to write generic code for both regular (uniform spacing) and Gaussian grids.

 -----------------------------------------------------------------------------